 One thing to note about New Sites is that it only works if you have the latest Chrome or Firefox browsers.
 If you’re working out of anything else, you’ll have to remain with Classic until you’re ready to change browsers.

-Is the Google Sites Site Builder a Good Choice?
+Is the Google Sites Site Builder (New or Classic) a Good Choice for My Small Business?

 This builder tool is most definitely not ideal for a public website.
 I really wouldn’t even recommend it for a company website either since it won’t be the best reflection of your company as a whole.
 Classic’s designs are downright awful and you’re basically stuck having to use its templates built in the ‘00s to serve as the layout.
 And Google Sites’ new designs and features are too basic to actually build a fully functioning website with.